orca-so/whirlpools/legacy-sdk/cli/README.md

 ## Reward
 - `yarn start setRewardAuthority`: set new reward authority of rewards on a whirlpool
 - `yarn start initializeReward`: initialize new reward for a whirlpool
-- TODO: set reward emission
+- `yarn start setRewardEmissions`: set reward emissions

 ## Position
 - `yarn start openPosition`: open a new position